 In addition, each applicant will also need to pay £19.20 to submit biometric information.

-As well as completing the application form, you will also need to submit documentation to evidence your eligibility in relation to nationality, residence, maintenance, relationship to your dependants
+As well as completing the application form, you will also need to submit documentation to evidence your eligibility in relation to nationality, residence, maintenance and your relationship to your dependants where relevant.
+This will include:

 - Valid passport or other travel document to confirm your identity